Porsche Racing Club Finland

 Porsche Racing Club Finland is open to all members of Porsche Club Finland or any other Porsche Club recognized by Porsche AG.

 PRCF runs four different racing series for its members.

-PRCF eSports is a new racing series for season 2019.
-It will run in iRacing+PC environment with 5 events during the winter.
-First five will recieve awards and the series is open also for PCF members and their family members.
+PRCF Esports runs in iRacing with 5 events during the winter.
+First five will receive awards and the series is also open for all PCF and PCCF members and their family members.